 Hypervelocity impacts and protecting spacecraft

-The consequences of meteoroid and debris impacts on spacecraft can range from small surface pits due to micrometre-size impactors, via clear hole penetrations for millimetre-size objects, to mission-critical damage for projectiles larger than one centimetre.
+The consequences of meteoroid and debris impacts on spacecraft can range from small surface pits due to micrometre-size impactors and clear-hole penetrations for millimetre-size objects, to mission-critical damage for projectiles larger than 1 cm.

-This destructive energy is a consequence of high impact velocities, which can reach 15 km/second for space debris and 72 km/second for meteoroids.
+This destructive energy is a consequence of high impact velocities, which can reach 15 km/s for space debris and 72 km/s for meteoroids.